thebader9/RMLGROUP2/README.md

 ### Q2)  Conduct Residual Analysis and Remediate Discovered Bugs.
 ![download](https://github.com/thebader9/RMLGROUP2/assets/111529115/30871f8b-ce8c-4d64-816b-19f079de4991)

-Plotting residuals is a model debugging and diagnostic tool that enables users to see modeling results, and any anomolies, in a single two-dimensional plot.
-Here the pink points represent customers who defaulted, and the blue points represent customers who did not.
-A few potential outliers are visible.
-There appear to be several cases in the validation data with relatively large residuals.
+Plotting residuals is a model debugging and diagnostic tool that enables users to see modeling results, and any anomalies, in a single two-dimensional plot.
-*  ***In this model, residuals are very unbalanced.
+*  ***Residuals are very unbalanced.
 This model struggles to predict when customers will recieve a high-priced loan correctly.
 It does much better when predicting customers will NOT receive a high-priced loan.
 There are also some very noticable outliers.***

 ####  Remediation:
 * Find outliers, then remove worst Outliers